klaasjand/vscode-remote-java/README.md

 ## Devcontainer settings
 Please find the devcontainer settings in [devcontainer.json](.devcontainer/devcontainer.json)

-Mandatory: replace debian:stable-slim with a Debian based Java image of choice before opening the project in a container.
+Mandatory: replace `debian:stable-slim` with a Debian based Java JDK image of choice before opening the project in a container.
 ```json
 "DOCKER_IMAGE": "debian:stable-slim"
 ```